-If you are intending to close your food business you can surrender your food business licence.
+If you are intending to close your food business, you can surrender your Food Business Licence.
 The licensee must notify Council in writing that the food business is closing and advise the final day of trading.
 You are also required to attach the original current Food Business Licence to the notice for surrender.
-If you decide to reopen or start a new food business, you will be required to submit an Application for Food Business Licence.
+If you decide to reopen or start a new food business, you will be required to submit a Food Business Licence Application Form.
 This form is available on Council's website or from the Customer Service Centres.